 Fiber Circle Studio exists to help the community in coming together to share and learn hands on skills focused in the fiber arts.

 She became involved with a few of the local yarn shops and wandered off to live on a farm for a few months where she learned about fiber processing, spinning, and self-sustainability.
-Upon her return to Sonoma County, she began the Masters Hand Knitting Program through TKGA, and resumed teaching knitting classes at her local yarn shop.
-Constantly being surrounded by such an inspiring environment and incredible artists, she began to explore the fiber world even deeper.
+Upon her return to Sonoma County, she began the Master's Hand Knitting Program through TKGA, and resumed teaching knitting classes at her local yarn shop.
+By 2018, her dreams of having a community space where there was support, sharing of knowledge and fiber art tools and equipment, developed into the opening of Fiber Circle Studio, now located in downtown Petaluma.

-She is now living in Petaluma and what times she isn’t fiber-making and teaching, she’s mothering her awesome sons, Leland + Dominic!
+She lives in Petaluma and spends her time fiber-making, teaching knitting, spinning and dyeing, and mothering her awesome sons, Leland + Dominic!

 Photo Credit: Jonathan Kirker